 1704 - Japan: Drawing of a kimono decorated with drawings of the takara-bune (similar to the paperfold now known as the Chinese Junk).

-1720 - Japan: Around this date Nishikawa Sukenobu (1671-1750) produced two prints showing ladies folding paper which show the Paper Boat, the Blow-Up Frog, Komoso, the Sanbo and an otherwise unknown One-Piece Cube.
+1720 - Japan: Around this date Nishikawa Sukenobu (1671-1750) produced two prints showing ladies folding paper which show the Paper Boat, the Blow-Up Frog, Komoso, the Sanbo and an unidentifiable paper cube.

 1721 - Japan: Publication of the book 'Wakoku Chiyekurabe' (Mathematical Contests) by Kan Chu Sen which includes the earliest known example of a fold and one cut puzzle.

 1734 - Japan: Publication of 'Ranma Zushiki' by Hayato Ohoka which contains prints of decorations intended to enhance sliding room dividers.
 Among these is a print that shows a group of folded paper objects, including the Orizuru (the Crane), Komoso, the Paper Boat, the Sanbo on Legs and the Tematebako, a modular cube developed from six Menko.